Skip navigation

 Director, “Sunday Night Football”

 Drew Esocoff is the director of NBC’s Sunday Night Football.
 In Jan.
-2024, Esocoff completed his 24th season as the director for an NFL primetime game, and his 18th season directing SNF.
+2025, Esocoff completed his 25th season as the director for an NFL primetime game, including all 19 seasons directing SNF.

-SNF averaged a Total Audience Delivery of 21.4 million viewers in 2023 (including 19.9 million viewers as measured by Nielsen), pacing to rank as primetime’s #1 TV show in all key metrics for an unprecedented 13th consecutive year – adding to its record for the most successive years atop the charts (since 1950), based on official live plus same day data provided by Nielsen.
+SNF averaged a Total Audience Delivery of 21.6 million viewers in 2024 (the show’s best viewership since 2015) pacing to rank as primetime’s #1 TV show in all key metrics for an unprecedented 14th consecutive year – adding to its record for the most successive years atop the charts (since 1950), based on official live plus same day data provided by Nielsen.

 In August 2022, Esocoff was honored as a member of the Sports Broadcasting Hall of Fame’s Class of 2022 for career-long excellence in the sports TV and media industry.